tblautenberg/JavaFX-DAP/README.md

 Alternative program to run javaFX applications via.
 Java-DAP tool (see https://github.com/tblautenberg/Java-DAP)

+The javaFX-DAP program uses the following dependencies in it's POM:

+* Jgit
+* Slf4j
+* Commons IO (Apache)
+* Junit for testing

 To get this to work you need to have installed [VcXsrv](https://sourceforge.net/projects/vcxsrv/) on your host PC (for windows) or [Quartz](https://www.xquartz.org) (for MAC).
 For both you need to be sure that "Disable acsess controle" is winged off.
 Otherwise the program will not work as intended.

 Currently the docker file is set up to run with "OpenJDK 17" and the newest maven version.
 Adjust this to your preferences!